storybookjs/marko/docs/workflows/faq.md

 ### What icons are available for my toolbar or my addon?

 With the [`@storybook/components`](https://www.npmjs.com/package/@storybook/components) package you get a set of icons that you can use to customize your own UI.
 Use the table below as a reference while writing your own addon or defining your own Storybook global types.
+Go through this [story](https://5a375b97f4b14f0020b0cda3-wbeulgbetj.chromatic.com/?path=/story/basics-icon--labels) to see how the icons look like.

 | accessibility  | accessibilityalt | add          | admin        | alert         |
 |----------------|------------------|--------------|--------------|---------------|